-Most over-the-counter cold and flu medicines are for "kids 6 and older" or "4 and older," and the only thing I found at my local drugstore for children "1 and over" was honey "cough syrup."
+Most over-the-counter cold and flu medicines are for "kids 6 and older" or "4 and older," and the only thing I found at my local drugstore for children 1 and over was honey "cough syrup."
 Really, that's all it was.
 Honey and water, and preservatives.
-"Thanks, but no thanks, I seem to recall having honey at home in my kitchen..."
+"Hmm," I thought, "Thanks, but no thanks, I seem to recall having honey at home in my kitchen..."

-So what is a concerned mother to do when her whole posse of "kids not 6 and older" is in the midst of cold and flu season?
-Why, make Elderberry Syrup, of course.
+So what is a concerned mother to do when her whole posse of kids who are NOT "6 and older" is in the midst of cold and flu season?
+Why, make Elderberry Syrup, of course!

 Elderberry, traditionally called "the country person's medicine chest," has been used medicinally since ancient times.
 It contains anti-inflammatory anthocyanins, compounds which can help relieve nasal or chest congestion.
 But its real claim to fame is in fighting the flu.
 In studies done in Israel in 1993 and 1996, an Elderberry remedy was proven 99% effective at fighting flu viruses.
 And honey (the other main ingredient in the syrup) has been proven just as effective of a cough suppressant as dextromethorphan (which is in most over-the-counter cough syrups).

 I say "make" elderberry syrup, not "buy," because 4 ounces of this stuff will set you back more than $12 at my local store.
 Plus, it may contain delightful additions like Xantham Gum and "mango, raspberry and cherry flavors."
 What?
 Do I really need mango flavor added to my kid's berry syrup?

 So, instead of paying over $12 for 4 ounces, I made 32 ounces of elderberry syrup for about $5.

 For the discount-savvy among us, that's like a sale sign that says, "93% OFF!"

 Plus, my version contains only water, elderberry juice, and honey.